jussihayha/python_neat_ai/README.md

 There is only one output currently.
 The AI must decide to jump or not.

 ### Used packages and gotchas

-- Python 3.7
+The project works atleast in Python 3.7 and 3.8.5
-- pip3

 - pygame (for creating the game)
 - neat-python
 - pickle (for saving trained model locally)
 - argparse (handling arguments in commandline)

-I tested the game in Python 3.8.5 without problems also.
 ### Example video

 Before installing, you can see the game in action in www.youtube.com